ROBOTIS-GIT/emanual/docs/en/software/opencm_ide/getting_started.md

 ```

 ### Let us configure the ID as 2 for AX-12.
-We will record 1 byte in the address number 3, which corresponds to the Dynamixel ID, using the method writeByte().
+We will record 1 byte in the address number 3, which corresponds to DYNAMIXEL ID, using the method writeByte().

 ![](/assets/images/sw/opencm_ide/opencm_ide_118.png)